When Do I Need to Claim for Personal Injury Compensation?

 • If you did not know, or could not have reasonably known, that you were injured;

-• If you did not know who injured you.
+• If you did not know, or could not have reasonably known, who injured you.

 You are welcome to fill out our free Personal Injury Assessment form online, and we’ll be happy to get back to you with information about where your case falls within the time limits and exceptions for various filings.